 Twenty years have passed since hundreds of thousands of people were killed across Rwanda in just a few months.
 Members of the country’s ethnic Hutu majority killed about 70 percent of the minority Tutsis, and many moderate Hutus.

 Officials from a Holocaust memorial in the United States are visiting places throughout Rwanda.
-They are finding connections between two of the worst mass killings in the 20th
+They are finding connections between two of the worst mass killings in the 20th century.

 Christopher Cruise joins us with more.